ga-wdi-quizzes/week-08/README.md

 **Your answer:**

-> The ui-sref directive binds a link ('<a>' tag) to a state.
+> The ui-sref directive binds a link ('a'tag) to a state.
 It checks whether or not a state exists, and if it does, it returns the URL for it.
 The params id can also be added to the URL and ui-sref will still provide the correct URL.

 ## Question 8